grz0zrg/fsynth/documentation/mk/docs/ui.md

 ### Collaborative Code editor

-The code editor is one of the most important tool of Fragment, it allow the user to generate the visuals which are then fed to the audio synthesis engine.
+The code editor is one of the most important tool of Fragment, it allow the user to generate the visuals and the spectral score which is fed to the sound synthesis server.

 [GLSL](https://www.khronos.org/files/opengles_shading_language.pdf) code is what you type in the code editor to generate the visuals and sound synthesis data.